Skip to main content

 Weights & Biases is a platform for machine learning developers to track experiments, visualize results, and optimize the models.
 It is a lightweight tool for logging metrics, visualizing model training, reproducing experiments, version data, and collaborating with teams.

-You can use W&B to track Generative AI models' performance during training and in production.
+You can use W&B to track generative AI models' performance during training and in production.
 As an individual, you can use a cloud server for free or run your server.

 If you are new to Weights & Biases, check out the guide Machine Learning Experimentation: An Introduction to Weights & Biases to learn how to structure, log, and analyze your machine learning experiments.